gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Publication of SHA256 and SHA512 files is _not_ supported by the deprecated `maven` plugin but works with the legacy `uploadArchives` task for Ivy repositories.

-In addition, the Gradle Module Metadata file also includes SHA256 and SHA512 signatures on referenced artifacts.
+In addition, the Gradle Module Metadata file also includes SHA256 and SHA512 checksums on referenced artifacts.

 ### Support for in-memory signing with subkeys